PBorocz/raindrop-io-py/README.md

 ## Release History

 ### Unreleased

+- INTERNAL: Create whitelist obo vulture to one set of method arguments that are used dynamically.

+- INTERNAL: Moved from stand-alone manage.yaml to incorporate manage commands directly in pyproject.toml (based on manage's 0.2.0 release).
+Remove manage from local install (run from pipx instead).

 ### v0.2.1 - 2023-12-12
 - FIXED: Minor bug in recently updated list_collections.
 - CHANGED: Continued to remove redundant packages.